platformspec/site/docs/spec/spec.md

 ---

 ### Credential
-The credentials section in the Platform Specification defines how authentication credentials are managed for various cloud services.
+The credentials API kind in the Platform Specification defines how authentication credentials are managed for various cloud services.
 This allows for flexible configuration and secure storage of sensitive information.

 **Structure:**